blucreative/dlr-arma3/docs/about_the_unit/rank.md

 ## Rank Structure
 We use the following ranks within LANCS.
 The promotion policies and guidelines are below - this section is purely to show what ranks we use and how they are configured:

-### Kingsman (Kgm.) and Lance Corporal (LCpl.)
+### Kingsman (Kgn.) and Lance Corporal (LCpl.)
 These ranks are available to members of the infantry who are not in leadership positions.
 Rising through these ranks is mostly a matter of time in grade with a small amount of training.
 Lance Corporals may be called upon to act as Section 2ICs, should it be decided so by the senior leadership.

 ### Corporal (Cpl.) through to Regimental Sergeant Major (WO1 RSM.)**
 These ranks are available to members of the infantry who are in leadership positions ( fireteam leaders through to platoon sergeants ).
 Rising through these ranks requires a not insignificant time commitment as well as training requirements.
 Members who progress beyond these ranks join the Officer Corps.

-### 2nd Lieutenant (2Lt.) through to Major (Maj.)
+### Second Lieutenant (2Lt.) through to Major (Maj.)
 These ranks are available to officers in the unit.
 These require a significant period of time spent in the NCO or WO ranks as well as additional leadership and tactical training programs.
 The number of officers in the unit is limited so these ranks are also subject to competitive application.

 ## Promotion Policy
-Promotions are issued after the Unit Training Excercises and/ore Unit Operations.
+Promotions are issued after the Unit Training Exercises and/or Unit Operations.

-Promotions should be handed out in abstentia in the event that a member is not in attendance of a given event.
+Promotions should be handed out in absentia in the event that a member is not in attendance of a given event.

 Each week senior NCOs and Junior officers will prepare for the Unit Commander a summary of all eligible promotions within the unit and will provide notification to the direct chain of command that the member is promotable.
 Objections to promotion should be raised back through the relevant chain of command within 48 hours of original notification at which time the Unit Commander has the final say on whether the member will promote.